Petalzu/Petalzu/README.md

 ### Hi there 👋
 My name is Petal.Petalzu is a combination of my name and the abbreviation of the university I attended.
 I am a student majoring in data science and I will upload my Python project to GitHub to share with you.
-"Face the fear， create the future" is my motto.I hope it will help you.
+"Face the fear, create the future" is my motto.I hope it will help you.

 P.S.
 My avatar is set up by myself: a hard-working, gentle and lovely girl, petal.
 Like ACG, Toho project and Genshen impact.